GenericMappingTools/gmt/doc_classic/rst/source/supplements/x2sys/x2sys_cross.rst

     different processor of your multi-core machine.
 See the MATLAB function *split_file4coes.m* that lives in the x2sys supplement source code.

+.. _-D:

+**-D**\ [**S**\ \|\ **N**\ ] ]
+    Control how geographic coordinates are handled (Cartesian data are unaffected).
+    By default, we determine if the data are closer to one pole than the other, and then we use a cylindrical polar conversion to avoid problems with longitude jumps.
+    You can turn this off entirely with **-D** and then the calculations uses the original data (we have protections against longitude jumps).
+However, you can force the selection of the pole for the projection by appending **S** or **N** for the south or north pole, respectively.
+The conversion is used because the algorithm used to find crossovers are inherently a Cartesian algorithm that can run into trouble with data that has large longitudinal range at higher latitudes.

 .. _-I:

 **-Il**\ \|\ **a**\ \|\ **c**